At A Glance

 Purpose

-To collect data about the provision and use of ambulatory care services in hospital emergency, outpatient, and surgery departments in the United States (US).
+To collect data about the provision and use of ambulatory care services in hospital emergency departments, in the United States (U.S.).

 Target Population

-Patients visiting ambulatory care facilities, including emergency rooms, outpatient departments, and ambulatory surgery centers, at noninstitutional general and short-stay hospitals, exclusive of federal, military, and Veterans Administration hospitals, in all50 states and the District of Columbia.
+Patients visiting ambulatory care facilities, including emergency rooms at noninstitutional general and short-stay hospitals, exclusive of federal, military, and Veterans Administration hospitals, in all 50 states and the District of Columbia.

 Conducted